Jbarfield101/Blossom_Music-gen/README.md

 `main_synth.py` will extend the section list to meet the requested duration and print a JSON plan of events for each instrument.
 The example above generates at least three minutes of material and writes it to `plan.json` while printing instrument event counts to the console.

-## Using External Piano Samples
+## Using External Samples

+If drum hits are placed under `assets/samples/drums` and simple SFZ instruments for bass, keys and pads live in `assets/sf2/`, the renderer will pick these up automatically.
+Missing assets trigger tiny built‑in synthesiser fallbacks.

-To render the piano part with external SFZ samples, pass the path using the `--piano-sfz` flag.
-The default configuration points to `assets/sfz/piano.sfz` in `render_config.json`.
+To render the piano/keys part with a different SFZ, pass the path using the `--piano-sfz` flag.
+The default configuration points to `assets/sf2/keys.sfz` in `render_config.json`.

 ```bash
 pip install soundfile  # enables FLAC support